Sina Jahedi | Oregon State University, Graduate Research Assistant

 In the past decade, cross-laminated timber (CLT) has become more mainstream thanks to its many advantages.
 The alternating layer-wise structure of CLT spreads the impact of defects over the whole panel and creates a more uniform material.
 Additionally, the perpendicular orientation of plies produces enhanced directional properties and increases dimensional stability .

-CLT is made of at least three orthogonally oriented lamellas which are bonded together by glue.
-Poor manufacturing, or incorrect handling of CLT panels may cause delamination which can lead to catastrophic events.
-In this article we discuss:
+Cross Laminated Timber (CLT) is made of at least three orthogonally oriented lamellas which are bonded together by glue.
+Delamination is a form of mechanical failure that can happen in laminated panels.
+In this article, we discuss:

-The most common adhesive systems used in making CLT are polyurethane (PUR), melamine-urea-formaldehyde (MUR) and melamine-formaldehyde (MF).
-If precautionary measures are not implemented, delamination can happen in any CLT panel, regardless of species or adhesive.
+The most common adhesive systems used in making CLT are polyurethane (PUR), melamine-urea-formaldehyde (MUR), and melamine-formaldehyde (MF).
 CLT lamellas (plies) are oriented perpendicular to each other and bonded by structural adhesive.
 As a rule of thumb, a good bonding shall be stronger than the wood itself.
 In other words, if we apply excessive amounts of force to a CLT panel, the wood shall break, not the bonding line (adhesive).
-This is because we want to use the full strength of wood.
+This allows us to use the full strength of wood.

 Merriam-Webster dictionary defines the term delamination as “separation into constituent layers”.
-However, in the wood industry this term has a more specific meaning.
-In the wood industry only the separations in bonding area that are caused by adhesive failure are called delamination.
-As illustrated in the figure below, sometimes cracks grow very close to the bonding area that might seems like a delamination, but they are not!
-Wood fibers pulled off from both sides of the crack is an indication for wood failure, which shows the bonding was stronger than the wood itself, as intended.
+However, in the wood industry, this term has a more specific meaning.
+In the wood industry, only the separations in bonding areas that are caused by adhesive failure are called delamination.
+As illustrated in the figure below, sometimes cracks grow very close to the bonding area which might seem like a delamination, but they are not!
+Wood fibers pulled off from both sides of the crack are an indication of wood failure, which shows the bonding was stronger than the wood itself, as intended.
 The term delamination is mostly used when the bonding fails, which appears as two clear surfaces with a gap in between.

 Comparison of delamination vs. wood failure